 Yes, throughout the DAL website you may see references to “Fair Hearing,” however, DCFS considers these hearings to be administrative appeal hearings.

 Can I request an Administrative Appeal through DCFS?

 No, all appeal requests must be submitted through DAL.
 If a client has concerns as to if they have an appealable valid investigative finding, or they do not have their written notification, they will need to contact the local DCFS Child Welfare office and follow the process outlined above to obtain a copy of their written notification to begin their appeal.

 What happens if the decision is upheld, or overturned?

-If DAL finds that it is more likely than not, the preponderance of evidence, that the information supports the decision of the valid finding, the valid decision will be maintained.
+If DAL finds that it is more likely than not that the information supports the decision of the valid finding, the valid decision will be maintained.
 If not, DAL will modify the valid investigative finding(s), and provide written notification to all parties.
 If DAL modifies the case finding to invalid, DCFS records will be changed to reflect that decision.
 Both the client and DCFS have the right to request a judicial review of the DAL decision.